 How was the prototype process?

 We went through five prototypes before the final product was manufactured.
-Initially, we tried to create a one size fits most which was absolutely impossible.
+So initially, we tried to create a one size fits most which was absolutely impossible.
 We finalized two separate products, but four product SKU’s – in two colors.
 We are looking to bring a Plus size on the market this summer.

 How was the patent process?

 It took us from 3.5 years to attain our patent.
-We were rejected twice and re-applied.
+We have been rejected twice and re-applied.
 It ultimately became a $30k dollar investment.
 The SHOWER SHIRT is now recognized as US Patent #8,516,613 by the United States Patent and Trademark Office.
 The product is the only patented shower shirt garment for mastectomy patients on the US market.